Updates, commentary, training and advice on immigration and asylum law

 In addition, and importantly, even when the Home Office considers that it would be proportionate to refuse an application, it must go on to look at whether there are exceptional circumstances which would warrant a grant outside the rules.

-In exceptional circumstances, the Home Office may contact an applicant to request more information, with a view to assess whether there are exceptional or compassionate reasons justifying an exercise of discretion.
+In exceptional circumstances, the Home Office may contact an applicant to request more information, with a view to assessing whether there are exceptional or compassionate reasons justifying an exercise of discretion.
 However, it is clear from the guidance that this will be the exception rather than the rule, and applicants should not expect to be given this opportunity as a matter of routine.

 It is clear from the guidance that in theory an application will not automatically be refused because of a litigation debt.
-However, the Home Office will always check whether there is an outstanding litigation debt, and it is unlikely they will exercise their discretion in favour of the applicant, in particular for applications made other than on the basis of family and private life.
+However, the Home Office will always check whether there is an outstanding litigation debt, and it is unlikely that officials will exercise their discretion in favour of the applicant, in particular for applications made other than on the basis of family and private life.

 Legal representatives should, therefore, consider the following:

 - Take instructions from their clients as to whether they have a litigation debt.
 It might be appropriate in some circumstances — for example if clients have lost a judicial review in the past — to obtain a copy of their Home Office file or contact the Litigation Finance Team to check whether the clients had been ordered to pay costs.
 Contact details are in the guidance.

 - Any time a client is ordered to pay the Home Office’s costs, assess the lawfulness of such award and seek to challenge it if unlawful.